8 Eco-Friendly Pillows for Healthier Sleep

 For Eric, it was a toss-up between the Coop Eden Pillow and the Organic Kapok Pillow.
 He seems to change them up every other night.
-Both are super soft and perfect for his side and stomach sleeping ways, although the Coop definitely has a more “cooling” effect.
-We never realized just how much he prefers a flatter pillow, until we were able to customize the pillows how we want them.
+Both are super soft and perfect for his stomach sleeping ways, hough the Coop definitely has a more “cooling” effect.
+We never realized how much he prefers a flatter pillow, until we were able to customize how we want them.
 If you wanna sleep on a cloud these are your best bets.

 I was also surprised how much I love the Lavender Millet & Buckwheat Ultimate Pillow Kit from Open Your Eyes Bedding.
 This is the pillow I never knew I needed.
 I don’t use it every night but can’t part with it.
 If I’m feeling achy this is the pillow I use because it’s super therapeutic to me.
 I wish it wasn’t so heavy, and think I may like it more if it was smaller, but since the filling is adjustable I can always make a smaller version.
 I can’t sleep on my side with this pillow because it tends to make my ear sensitive, but because of that, it’s helped “train” me to sleep on my back.
 I’m always amazed when I wake up in the same position I fell asleep in hours prior and I’m sure Eric is sleeping better now that there is less kicking and blanket snatching going on.
 I know sleeping on your back is the “preferred” method since it’s supposedly better for your back and spine, and these pillows help me do just that!